 After two weeks in theatres, Wonder Woman is still a rich source of news and hot-takes.
 Of course it is.
 Superhero fans have waited a long time for this—especially women who have had to put up with film after film refusing to represent them, except in supporting roles and almost never in the director's seat.

-We first got a glimpse of Gal Gadot's version of the iconic DC hero in last year's Batman v.
-Superman, introducing the three pillars of the upcoming Justice League film.
+We first got a glimpse of Gal Gadot's version of the iconic DC hero in last year's Batman v Superman, introducing the three pillars of the upcoming Justice League film.
 But this month's release of Wonder Woman allowed her to shine in her own starring role directed by Patty Jenkins, the first woman to direct a feature film for either DC or Marvel's current, ongoing superhero universes.
-Fans have loved the film overall, and it really is one of the better superhero films of the past few years—by a long shot.
+Fans have loved the film overall, and it really is one of the better superhero films of the last few years—by a long shot.
 Not for nothing, the sight of women kicking this much ass in front of and behind the camera is literally moving audiences to tears.

 In 1995, Tank Girl seemed like just the movie to get the ball rolling.
 The female-driven film was a dystopic sci-fi action-comedy, based on the comics of the same name by Jamie Hewlett and Alan Martin.
 It had a 90s riot grrrl attitude, with Lori Petty as the titular Tank Girl, who fights an evil corporate government with the kind of in-your-face irreverence that makes Comedy Central's Broad City feel so fresh—the film's anarchic sense of defiance still feels subversive today.

 Unfortunately, it didn't quite land, bringing in a pittance at the box-office, only $4-million domestically.
 But that's likely less because it was too ahead of its time, and more because of the way it was handled by its producers.